 Central Park Zoo escapee Flaco the owl dies

 The Eurasian owl was a treat to behold for bird watchers around Central Park for the past year.
-But his life came to a tragic end when he flew into a building on W. 89th St., zoo officials said.
+But his life came to a tragic end when he flew into a building on West 89th Street, zoo officials said.

 “The downed owl was reported to the Wild Bird Fund by people in the building,” the Central Park Zoo said in a statement.
 “Staff from the WBF quickly responded, retrieved the non-responsive owl and declared him dead shortly afterward.”